sayabasu/Soulstone/business-requirements.md

 **5.1.2.1. [ Subtask ] - B-tree/GiST indexes for search/facets; partial indexes**

 ### 5.2. [ User Story ] - Data Lifecycle
+As a data engineer, I want seed data, backups, and restore procedures so that environments are consistent and recoverable.

+Acceptance Criteria:
+- Dev/test fixtures and anonymized sample content exist and are easy to load.
+- Automated snapshots are configured; quarterly restore drill is documented and tested.
+- Backup retention meets policy with monitoring for failures.
 #### 5.2.1. [ Task ] - Seed data for dev/test
 **5.2.1.1. [ Subtask ] - Factories and fixtures; anonymized sample content**
 #### 5.2.2. [ Task ] - Backups and restore drills